AndrejaCH/plotly_deploy/README.md

 Moreover, scientists could use those new samples to start testing the **correlation of the navel dwellers** with everything from subjects' places of birth to the **makeups of their immune systems**.
 Making such connections could help discover the **ties between bacterial hosts and their effects on individual’s health**.
 Researchers believe that **microbes are involved in everything from immune function to acne to skin softness**.
 The potential boon to medicine is enormous, so let the exploration begin (2).

-The individual can find one’s information by **selecting unique ID from a drop-down menu** and explore data by deep dive in their own results and also compare to other individuals. **This research is public and easily accessible**, so anyone can learn more about bellybutton biodiversity and explore this fascinating field.
+The individual can find one’s information by **selecting unique ID from a drop-down menu** and explore data by deep dive in their own results or compare the results to other individuals. **This research is also public and easily accessible**, so anyone can learn more about belly button biodiversity and explore this fascinating field.
 The interactive dashboard can be found in the link that follows:
 <br>
 <br>
 <p align="center">